oddpotato/bank-tech-test/README.md

 **Customer Account**

 Data:
-Running balance
 Transaction history

+Methods:
+Validation of data

+**From Additional Functionality**

+**Statement**

+***Two methods were necessary here to convert the data, generate a running balance, and then display a completed statement***

+Methods:
+Compile statement
+Print statement

-## Additional Functionality to be 'Feature Complete'
+## Suggested Additional Functionality to be 'Feature Complete'

 As these weren't specifically in the spec I have not added them but additional features may include: